From East Africa to the Caribbean: Finding Solutions to Research Challenges During COVID-19

 Credit: AVSI Foundation

 Conducting research and providing technical assistance in developing countries is always challenging and unpredictable.
 To be successful, experts must understand local context, including language and culture.
 The nature of operating on the ground means they also might encounter economic, social, and political instability that can affect ongoing work.
-While experts at AIR and IMPAQ frequently adapt to changing conditions, the global coronavirus pandemic ushered in a new wave of challenges, including lockdowns that slowed projects typically conducted in person.
+While experts at AIR frequently adapt to changing conditions, the global coronavirus pandemic ushered in a new wave of challenges, including lockdowns that slowed projects typically conducted in person.

 1. Understand local technology and use it creatively.